-If you are unhappy with the mandatory reconsideration decision, you can then appeal directly to the HM Courts and Tribunals Service (the Tribunals Service) on the form SSCS1 from www.gov.uk/government/publications/appeal-a-social-security-benefits-decision-form-sscs1.
-Your appeal can also be submitted online at www.gov.uk/appeal-benefit-decision/submit-appeal.
-Submitting the appeal online is the quickest way of lodging your appeal.
-You can add your mobile telephone number to the appeal and then HM Courts and Tribunals will send you text messages to inform you of the progress of your appeal.
-Your appeal has to arrive at the Tribunals Service within one month of the date of the decision, whether you are sending it online or you are posting it.

-If you lodge your appeal by post, you should send it by first class post and allow at least two days for it to get there.
-A late appeal can be made outside the one month time limit and up to 12 months post decision date, but you must show good reasons for lateness.
+If you are unhappy with the mandatory reconsideration decision, you can then appeal directly to the HM Courts and Tribunals Service (the Tribunals Service) on the form SSCS1.
+You appeal has to arrive at the Tribunals Service within one month of the date of the decision.
+Send it by first class post and allow at least two days for it to get there.
+A late appeal can be made outside this time limit and up to 12 months but you must show good reasons for lateness.
 The last page of the form tells you where to send it.
 You should ask for a "proof of posting" from the Post Office.
+You can get the form SSCS1 from the DWP, an advice agency or www.gov.uk/government/publications/appeal-a-social-security-benefits-decision-form-sscs1 where you can either print it off to complete by hand or complete it online then print it off to send.